aridoza/foundational-java/oop-java/subclasses-lesson/README.md

     Lion lion = (Lion)cat;
 }
 ```
-You'll get a `ClassCastException` from the compiler.
+...You'll get a `ClassCastException` from the compiler.

 ----